stupidpupil/brian/README.md

 # Licensing

-In coherence with the licensing of the JavaScript `brain` library, this gem is licensed under the MIT license (Expat).
+In coherence with the licensing of the JavaScript `brain.js` library, this gem is licensed under the MIT license (Expat).